 Alpines or Alpine plants is the name often given to this group of plants.
 The

 A sunny, well-drained spot is best.
-However, if the area is
+However, if the area is not well-drained,

-the problem.
 Before you start anything, make sure that the area is free of weeds.
 If it is

 not, then apply Roundup or some other weedkiller containing glyphosate to the

 If the area is flat, then you can raise the rockery bed - either by

 This is how 'Nature' builds a rockery!

-- To build up the area, you can either buy in some top soil,
+- To build up the area, you can either buy in some top soil, or use old

-peat based potting compost.
+based potting compost.
 Good garden top soil is the best for a start.
 Add

 coarse sand to the soil if it is heavy or sticky.
 It will need to be free